metral/pulumihome/Assuming-roles-with-AWS-profiles.md

 The AWS SDKs and CLI let you switch between different named bundles of configuration called _profiles_.
+Profiles make it easier to use _assumed-role_ credentials.

-You can read more about using profiles in the CLI [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html).
+You can read more about using profiles in the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html).

-> Using profiles with the AWS SDK for Go may require setting `AWS_SDK_LOAD_CONFIG`.
-See "Shared Config Fields" [here](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/#pkg-index).
+## Setting up and using profiles

-Profiles let you use _assumed-role_ credentials easily.
-For example, if your `~/.aws/config` file has your user credentials:
+Let's say your `~/.aws/credentials` file has your user credentials:

 ```ini
 [default]